 The idea of stenting a sinus cavity has been around for a long time.
 There are descriptions in the literature that date back greater than 100 years of various stents to maintain patency of the various sinus passages.

 Since 2008, Ohio Sinus Institute was the first practice in Columbus to offer this safe, convenient and cost effective sinus imaging technology.
 We were also the first practice to have our scanner accredited by the IACTL.

-Empty nose syndrome (ENS) was originally described by Dr. Eugene Kern in the 1990s to describe symptoms suffered by some patients who had received a partial and/or total middle and/or inferior turbinate reductions or resections.
+ENS was originally described by Dr. Eugene Kern in the 1990s to describe symptoms suffered by some patients who had received a partial and/or total middle and/or inferior turbinate reductions or resections.